saadtazi/firefox-profile-js/doc/firefox_profile.md

 <sub>Go: [TOC](#tableofcontents) | [FirefoxProfile.prototype](#toc_firefoxprofileprototype)</sub>

-# FirefoxProfile.prototype.addExtension(path, the)
+# FirefoxProfile.prototype.addExtension(path, callback)

 > Add an extension to the profile.

 **Parameters:**

-- `{string} path` to a xpi extension file or a unziped extension folder
+- `{string} path` path to a xpi extension file or a unziped extension folder
-- `{function} the` callback function to call when the extension is added
+- `{function} callback` the callback function to call when the extension is added

 <sub>Go: [TOC](#tableofcontents) | [FirefoxProfile.prototype](#toc_firefoxprofileprototype)</sub>